Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

-My experience starting out on the Front End
+My experience when starting in Front End

 HTML: Building the Structure